- Active and Operating Cemeteries

 4. Does the Office of Cemetery Oversight regulate disinterments and re-interments?

 No, requirements regarding disinterments and re-interments may be found in Section 10-403, Criminal Law Article, Annotated Code of Maryland.
-Authorization is required by the State's Attorney of the county in which the cemetery is located, and a burial transit permit must be obtained from the Department of Health and Mental Hygiene.
+Authorization is required by the state's attorney of the county in which the cemetery is located, and a burial transit permit must be obtained from the Department of Health.

 5. If there is no Maryland law to govern a cemetery procedure or practice, are there any restrictions on a specific procedure or practice?